-A new block is added into the storage
+A new block is added to the storage

 The next schemas show the data flow when the user wants to read the content of a request.

-In this case the user call this function of Request Logic:
+In this case, the user calls this function of Request Logic:

 There is a permanent data flow between Data Access and Storage layers.